1000 E. University Ave.

 The doctor of philosophy degree does not represent a specified amount of work over a definite period of time but rather the attainment of independent and comprehensive scholarship in a particular field.
 Such scholarship will be manifest in a thorough acquaintance with present knowledge and a demonstrated capacity for research.
 The fulfilling of the following requirements suggests, therefore, only the minimum task one must undertake to earn the doctor of philosophy degree.
 No amount of time spent in graduate study or accumulation of credit hours entitles the student to become a candidate for this degree.

 The program of study must include a minimum of 72 semester hours of credit at the 4000 level or above from UW or equivalent levels from another approved university.
 This 72-hour requirement may include graduate credits earned while working toward the master's degree in the same area, but at least 42 hours (of the 72) must be earned in formal coursework.
-Additional credits toward the 72-hour requirement may include additional formal course credits, 5980 Dissertation Research, or 5990 Internship.
+Additional credits toward the 72-hour requirement may include additional formal course credits, Dissertation Research credits (5980 course numbers), or Internship credits (5990 course numbers).
 The program must be on file in the Office of the Registrar before the preliminary examination can be scheduled.

 Doctor of Education Candidates